sensu/sensu-go-workshop/docs/SETUP.md

 - `SENSU_CLI_VERSION`

   The Sensu CLI (`sensuctl`) version to use.
   This should be kept in sync with `SENSU_BACKEND_VERSION` and `SENSU_AGENT_VERSION`.

 - `SENSU_CONFIG_DIR`

   The `sensuctl` configuration directory to use.
   This environment variable is not yet supported by `sensuctl`, but may be in a future release.
   In the interim, setting this variable is useful in the context of custom `sensuctl` wrapper scripts (see `/scripts/sensuctl`) or for passing on the command line (e.g. `sensuctl --config-dir $SENSU_CONFIG_DIR`).

 - `SENSU_AGENT_VERSION`

   The Sensu Agent version to use.
 This should be kept in sync with `SENSU_BACKEND_VERSION` and `SENSU_CLI_VERSION`.

 - `SENSU_BACKEND_URL`

   The Sensu Backend DNS used by Sensu Agents running in the Docker Compose environment (default: `ws://sensu-backend:8081`).
   This should not need to be changed unless you're modifying the Docker Compose template.

 - `SENSU_NAMESPACE`

   The Sensu namespace used by Sensu Agents running in the Docker Compose environment (default: `default`).
   This variable can be overriden when spawning additional agents; e.g.:

   ```
-  $ sudo docker-compose run --rm -e "SENSU_NAMESPACE=us-west-1" sensu-agent
+  sudo docker-compose run --rm -e "SENSU_NAMESPACE=us-west-1" sensu-agent
   ```

 - `SENSU_SUBSCRIPTIONS`

   The default subscriptions used by Sensu Agents running in the Docker Compose environment (default: `linux,workshop,devel`).

 - `PROM_PROMETHEUS_VERSION`

   The Prometheus Docker image version to use in the workshop environment (default: `v2.20.0`).

 - `PROM_PUSHGATEWAY_VERSION`

   The Prometheus Pushgateway Docker image version to use in the workshop environment (default: `v1.2.0`).

 - `TIMESCALEDB_VERSION`

   The TimescaleDB Docker image version to use in the workshop environment (default: `1.7.2-pg12`).

 - `POSTGRES_PASSWORD`

   The TimescaleDB Postgres database password (for the default `postgres` user).

 - `POSTGRES_DB`

   The TimescaleDB Postgres database to connect to.
   If omitted, the default database will be `postgres`.
-If provided and no such database exists, it will be created.
+  If a database name is provided for a database that does not exist, it will be created.

 - `GRAFANA_VERSION`